 1. Right To Stop Payment: If you have instructed us in advance to make regular payments from your account to a third party, you may stop any of these payments.
-Simply call us at 508.884.3300, or write us at: Bridgewater Savings Bank, 756 Orchard Street, Raynham, MA 02767.
+Simply call us at 508.884.3300, or write us at: Bluestone Bank, 756 Orchard Street, Raynham, MA 02767.
 We must receive your request at least three business days before the payment is scheduled to be made.
 If you call, we will also require you to put your request in writing and get it to us within 14 days after you call.
 Refer to our Schedule of Fees for the stop payment fee.
 If you are canceling the authorized payment you must also notify the party to which the payment would have been made.

 2. Liability For Failure To Stop Payment: If you instruct us to stop a preauthorized payment at least three business days before the transfer is scheduled to be made, and we do not do so, we will be liable for any losses or damages you sustain as a direct result of our failure to stop payment.
 We may electronically debit your account for a returned check or other similar charge if you write a check on your account which is subsequently returned because of insufficient funds in your account.
 We are not responsible for any failure by the merchant or other payee to notify you that a transaction will be processed as an EFT or that a fee imposed for returned checks will be debited electronically from your account.

 3. Notice of Varying Amounts: If these regular payments vary in amount, the person whom you are paying will notify you ten days before each payment, of the payment date and amount.
 At your option you may choose to receive this notice only when the payment will differ by more than a certain amount from the previous payment, or when the amount will fall outside certain limits you set.